Archive for January, 2009

 Cranky

-Of course I would never send this.
-But I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.
+Of course I would NEVER send this.
+The poor thing.
+He was over excited.
+But, I will be “out of town” for the 24th and 25th and will miss the debacle that is sure to be Joe’s audition.

 The Nasty Director